Projects / Single-Family / New Homes Peaks Island, Maine

 The interior of the main house has an open kitchen and living space, with a getaway loft that provides a distant glimpse of the water, and a wood stove that reduces the energy load and warms up those coldest winter island days.
 While designing for ample passive solar, a swath on the south wall was reserved for a preservation-worthy piece of art above the dining nook, its back completely to the sun for protection.

-A variety of outdoor seating areas – deck off the master suite, studio patio, and southside deck with a seasonal, rolling sail for shade – provide different experiences of the house, and views into the adjacent woods and protected meadow.
+A variety of outdoor seating areas – deck off the primary suite, studio patio, and southside deck with a seasonal, rolling sail for shade – provide different experiences of the house, and views into the adjacent woods and protected meadow.
 A 6+ kW solar array provides all the capacity needed for its two residents to achieve net zero energy in this exceptionally airtight house which approaches Passive House standards.

 Specs